 Considering the ambitious climate policies of the EU, Tele2 must also be prepared to handle transition risks in the near future.
 This is regardless of what emissions trajectory we are on, as the EU climate policies are developed to lead the way.
 Tele2 must raise its preparedness to handle regulatory changes in this coming decade, considering the direct impact such changes could have on Tele2's operations as well as the indirect impact they could cause on supply chain lead times and prices, for example.
-Regulatory changes such as the proposed Sustainable Battery Regulation and the Energy System Integration could lead to a need to invest in new network backup solutions and technology to make use of spill heat from our data centers.
+Regulatory changes such as the Sustainable Battery Regulation and the Energy System Integration could lead to a need to invest in new network backup solutions and technology to make use of waste heat from our data centers.

 If the world was to fulfil the Paris Agreement, the RPC2.6 scenario will see considerable market measures with the intent to mitigate climate change.
 Some of the measures will be costly, and economic growth may see initial downturns as the economy transitions to a low-carbon economy.
 In the RPC8.5 scenario, however, the global economy maintains its dependence on fossil fuels, and carbon emissions continue.
 This not only leads to a direct warming effect due to the carbon emissions but brings rebound effects such as melting ice caps and reduced albedo, which further reinforces the warming of the planet.
+Similar to the RPC2.6, the IEA NZE transition scenario implicates that market measures and policy instruments are implemented to keep the average global temperature within the limits of the Paris Agreement.
+Within the IEA NZE transition scenario increased usage and access to renewable energy is assumed, which would benefit Tele2's business both directly and indirectly in the value chain.
+However, this transition could come with initial costs related to investments in renewable energy solutions and carbon abatement.

-A conclusion to be made when assessing both scenarios is the need to understand and monitor the development within both physical and transition risks in order to maintain a resilient business model, as both risk types will have an impact on Tele2 regardless of how the future looks.
+A conclusion to be made when assessing the scenarios is the need to understand and monitor the development within both physical and transition risks in order to maintain a resilient business model, as both risk types will have an impact on Tele2 regardless of what the future looks like.
 However, the scenario analysis presented in this report should not be interpreted as a prognosis.
-It is rather a way to gain a better understanding of a broad spectrum of climate-related risks and their impact in the short- and long-term perspective.
-Going forward, we will to develop metrics to be able to assess the potential financial impact of the climate risks.
+It is rather a way to gain a better understanding of a broad spectrum of climaterelated risks and their impact in the short- and long-term perspective.
+Going forward, we will develop metrics to be able to assess the potential financial impact of the climate risks.